Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Budd, J. W. (1996).
 Union wage determination in Canadian and US manufacturing, 1964–1990: A comparative analysis.
 ILR Review, 49(4), 673-689.

+Card, D. (1996).
+The effect of unions on the structure of wages: A longitudinal analysis.
+Econometrica: Journal of the Econometric Society, 957-979.

+Card, D. (2001).
+The effect of unions on wage inequality in the US labor market.
+ILR Review, 54(2), 296-315.

 Freeman, R. B., & Medoff, J. L. (1979).
 The two faces of unionism.
 NBER Working Paper Series

 Freeman, R. B. (1980).
 The exit-voice tradeoff in the labor market: Unionism, job tenure, quits, and separations.
 The Quarterly Journal of Economics, 94(4), 643-673.